Carolyn performed in a 450-member high school band in West Texas, and lived to tell the tale.

 The clarinet is one of the most commonly played and taught woodwind instruments.
-Clarinets appeal broadly to students, and can be played in a variety of band and orchestra settings.
-With its characteristic dark, earthy tones and broad range of notes, the clarinet can be a wonderful lifelong instrument choice.
+Clarinets appeal broadly to students and can be played in a variety of band and orchestra settings.
+With its characteristic dark, earthy tones and a broad range of notes, the clarinet can be a wonderful lifelong instrument choice.

 Buying a clarinet can be a bit of a conundrum for parents of first-time and student musicians.
 Faced with so many choices, knowing just which instrument to choose can be a bit of a challenge.
 Most students begin playing on the Bb clarinet.
 This instrument is played in school bands and orchestras, and ports easily to the marching field.
 The advice offered in the article applies to all instruments in the clarinet family, including the alto clarinet and the bass clarinet.

 Many parents decided to purchase a new student clarinet for their beginning students.
 Student clarinets are the least expensive option, and when parents aren't sure how long a student will continue to learn to play an instrument, the student option is a good one.
 But a student clarinet will not be suitable for very long as a student progresses in their musical career.

 Student instruments are usually made of plastic, and the materials from which the instrument is made are of a synthetic nature.
 Since traditionally, clarinets have been made from hardwoods, primarily from Africa, student clarinets produce a sound that is harsher and less mellow than the timbered tones that result from playing a wooden instrument.